qzhang503/proteoQ/README.md

 default look for values under the `Color` column if no instruction was given in the color coding of a PCA plot.
-The optional open fields on the other hand allow us to define our own analysis and aesthetics: we may openly define multiple columns of contrast groups at different levels of granularity for uses in linear modeling.
+The optional open fields on the other hand allow us to define our own analysis and aesthetics: we may openly define multiple columns of contrasts at different levels of granularity for uses in linear modeling.
 Description of the column keys can be found from the help document by entering `?proteoQ::load_expts` from a `R` console.